 DISINFORMATION IN A TIME OF COVID-19 OP-ED

-As we have noted previously, as a reader and active member of the public, you can help to fight the fear and anxiety by continuing to stand up and report those who seek to exploit fears, against those who display no compassion and seek to heighten fear.
+Another role as a reader and active member of the public is to keep reporting those who seek to exploit and heighten fear.
 It won’t stop disinformation, but it may reduce its spread and cause less harm.
 It is critical that we all play our part in combating and mitigating these digital offences.
-If you suspect that content you come across on digital media could potentially be disinformation, hate speech, harassment of journalists or incitement to violence, there is something you can do about it.
-See something dodgy, do something good, report it to Real411.
+If you suspect that content on digital media is disinformation, hate speech, harassment of journalists or incitement to violence, report it to Real411.

 To make it even more simple, download the Real411 mobile app.
-The elections may be over, and most politicians have disappeared, but the dark forces will continue to seek to cause harm and Rea411 will keep on combating these evils.
-Keep an eye out for a more detailed analysis on the specific complaints and trends in the elections, coming soon.
-DM/ MC
+The elections are over, and most politicians have disappeared, but the dark forces will continue to seek to cause harm and Real411 will keep going.
+Keep an eye out for a more detailed analysis of the complaints and trends in the elections.
+DM

 William Bird is director of Media Monitoring Africa (MMA) and Nomshado Lubisi is communications manager at MMA, a partner in the 411 platform to counter disinformation.